-Eligible Entities in this category are not-for-profit organizations that seek to protect public safety and health.
+Eligible entities in this category are organizations that seek to protect public safety and health, or the organizations that support them.
 These are organizations which are formally organized under the applicable laws of the country in which the organization is based, and which have identified their missions (as specifically identified in their documents or organization, such as bylaws or articles of incorporation) as specifically encompassing one of the following: academic and other non-profits with legitimate or legal public safety or health purposes; child protection and child anti-abuse organizations; combating human trafficking; combating counterfeit pharmaceuticals; combating dangerous counterfeit products; and combating hate, racism and discrimination.